Geeksltd/MSharp.Docs/Basics/VSIX.md

 Often when you're working with code, for every concept there are multiple code files, which are effectively sister files all related to that concept.

-With this extension, when you open a M# class file that has sisters, in right corner of code editor window all the sister files will be displayed as navigation buttons.
-By pressing each one you can jump to the sister of file of the currently opened file in Visual Studio.
-When there are multiple sister files in the same category, all other sisters will be shown as drop-down list you can navigate to.
+With this extension, when you open a M# class file that has sister files, all of the related files will be displayed as navigation buttons in right corner of code editor window.
+By pressing each one you can jump to the related file in Visual Studio.
+When there are multiple sister files in the same category, all other files will be shown in the drop-down list you can navigate to.

 ![Image](images/SisterButtons.PNG)

 These buttons are shown in different colors, so you can navigate better across sister files.
-There are 3 types of buttons available to navigate to sister files (and 1 another button if you installed CodePreview VSIX) categorized by these 4 colors :
+There are 3 types of buttons available to navigate to sister files (and 1 other button if you installed CodePreview VSIX) categorized by these 4 colors :

 > ![Image](images/Purple.PNG) Pink  : Currently opened document button will be displayed as Pink, with the title of current file type.
 >